RhettRoseman/crispy-regects/README.md

 # crispy-regects

 ## Description
-If I want to track my employee database
+IF I want to track my employee database

-Then I start the prompts with ```node index.js```
+THEN I start the prompts with ```node index.js```

-Then I am met with options
+THEN I am met with options

 IF I select View All Emplpoyees